mkirchler/deep-2-sample-test/README.md

 pip install .
 ```

-The module can be used e.g. via
+The module can then be used e.g. via

 ```python
 from deeptest import DFDATest